winningwithchase/assessments/README.md

 This folder should contain a README with instructions on how to run it.

+Please do not include `/node_modules`.
+Put all your packages in `package.json` and we will install them ourselves.

 Any supplemental documentation on your design and process are welcome!

-## Timeline

-Please submit your code by 08/09/21.

 ## Making requests against the API